magento/pagebuilder-docs/docs/styling/use-modules-to-override-styles.md

-# Use modules to override styles
+# Use Modules to override styles

 When you create a Page Builder module by either extending a Page Builder content type or creating a custom content type, you will override Page Builder styles from within the module.
 The overriding CSS selector pattern is the same: `#html-body` + `[attribute]` + `any additional selector`, as shown here: